* This is the Veterinary Version. *

 MRI does not use ionizing radiation and thus has gained rapid and wide use in pediatric imaging in human medicine.
 Although this is less of a concern in veterinary medicine, the ability to obtain diagnostic images without the use of ionizing radiation is desirable for veterinary personnel.

 MRI scanners are extremely sensitive to the presence of certain metals such as iron and cobalt.
 The presence of such materials within the patient can markedly degrade the quality of the image, even to the point that it is not possible to develop an image at all.
 Although surgical stainless steel now in use has minimal ferromagnetic properties, it can still distort the image somewhat.
 Even the small amount of iron present in identity chips can produce significant artifacts on the images.
-For this reason, patients to be subjected to MRI scanning should have radiographs of the area of interest before being placed in the MRI scanner.
+For this reason, animals to be subjected to MRI scanning should have radiographs of the area of interest before being placed in the MRI scanner.
 The presence of metallic foreign material in the GI tract or soft tissues can easily result in a nondiagnostic study.
 An exquisite example of this is the presence of a steel shotgun or BB gun pellets; the presence of even a single such pellet may totally degrade the images.
 Another potential source of such artifacts could be stainless steel sutures or hemoclips.
 Depending on their chemical composition, such materials may or may not significantly alter the images.

 MRI interpretation requires a firm knowledge of sectional anatomy as well as knowledge of the physics of the imaging system.
 Because this type of imaging is based on chemical composition of the body rather than density, it provides exquisite detail and contrast of body structures.
 However, the duration of data acquisition limits its use in areas of substantial movement, such as the chest and upper abdomen, although recent improvement in scanner technology has largely done away with this limitation.
 MRI does not image cortical bone well and therefore is of limited use in the evaluation of bony lesions, although it is quite applicable to imaging of bone marrow and cartilage.
 Like CT, MRI was initially used primarily for neuroimaging and is still the mainstay of imaging in that area.
 Another major area of MRI usage is in evaluation of blood vessels deep within the body, particularly those of the legs, neck, and head.
 Because of its exquisite sensitivity to the changes in tissue organization and composition as well as density, MRI is also used frequently for joint and muscle imaging, where it has become a valuable tool in assessment of joint integrity because of its unique ability to image cartilage and ligaments.
 This has led to great interest in developing and promoting MRI imaging of equine extremities if the issue of motion can be overcome.